Skip to main content

 Open – Partially Addressed

 In July 2017, as part of the agency's formal comments, HHS initially neither agreed nor disagreed with the recommendation.
 Subsequently, in a September 2017 letter, HHS agreed with this recommendation.
 FDA has taken steps to develop a process for establishing appropriate durations of use on labels of all medically important antibiotics in food animals.
 FDA published a concept paper in January 2021 and used the concept paper to obtain early input from public comments in June 2021 on a potential framework for how animal drug sponsors could voluntarily make changes to the approved conditions of use for certain medically important antimicrobial drugs to establish a defined duration of use for those indications that currently lack a defined duration of use.
 According to information provided by FDA, following review of the public comments, the agency intends to work collaboratively with industry to resolve the issue of appropriate durations of use on labels in a science-based manner that is protective of human and animal health.
 To gather data on dosage regimens, FDA awarded an additional $500,000 grant to fund research projects in fiscal year 2020 aimed to help target and define durations of use for certain medically important antimicrobial drugs approved for use in the feed of food-producing animals.
-The two other research projects funded in fiscal year 2019 are still ongoing.
 According to information provided by FDA, together these research projects will generate publicly available data, which can be used by sponsors of affected approved animal drug applications to update product dosage regimens and better target when and for how long a drug may be used.
-As of June 2023, according to agency officials, FDA used feedback received on the 2021 concept paper and developed a draft approach for how animal drug sponsors could define durations of use for impacted products.
-FDA anticipates that approach will publish as draft Guidance for Industry in the fall of 2023.
+In September 2023, FDA issued a draft guidance document for durations of use entitled, "CVM GFI #273 Defining Durations of Use for Approved Medically Important Antimicrobial Drugs Fed to Food-Producing Animals."
+As of May 2024, FDA accepted public comments on the draft guidance for industry-through January 2024 and received over 4,500 comments, according to FDA.
+The agency is reviewing this feedback and intends to publish a final Guidance for Industry no later than the end of September 2026.
+We will provide an update when the agency provides additional information on the finalization of the Guidance for Industry.

 Department of Health and Human Services The Secretary of Health and Human Services should direct the Commissioner of FDA to establish steps to increase veterinary oversight of medically important antibiotics administered in routes other than feed and water, such as injections and tablets.